 The University of Mysore always recognizes its responsibility towards its researchers and is strongly committed to fostering a culture and understanding of effective research governance, integrity and probity across the full spectrum of its academic and research activities.
 I hope that all those conducting research within the umbrella of the University will find this Code much useful.
 I thank the IQAC for preparing these guidelines.

-PROF. G. HEMANTHA KUMAR VICE-CHANCELLOR
+PROF. G. HEMANTHA KUMAR

+VICE-CHANCELLOR

+Vice-Chancellor

+University of Mysore

+Mysuru-570 005

 PURPOSE